mobizt/FirebaseClient/resources/docs/cloud_storage.md

 - Boolean value, indicates the success of the operation.

-4. ## 🔹  void download(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, file_config_data file, GoogleCloudStorage::GetOptions &options, AsyncResult &aResult)
+4. ## 🔹  void download(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, file_config_data &file, GoogleCloudStorage::GetOptions &options, AsyncResult &aResult)

 The bucketid is the Storage bucket Id of object to download.